w3c/mathml/docs/function-semantics.md

 <!-- %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% -->
 # Motivation
 These ideas were motivated by a comment by Deyan Ginev on the June 18 MathML.
 He had some reservations about [Bruce Miller's proposal](https://mathml-refresh.github.io/mathml/docs/layout-semantics); maybe he had the following in mind or maybe something different.
 His concern was that `notation` didn't capture the "tail" of what people do.
-This proposal is more flexible and I believe simpler in that there is no need to categorize abstractions.
+This proposal is more flexible and I believe simpler than Bruce's proposal in that there is no need to categorize abstractions.
+It does crib many ideas from Bruce's thinking.

 # The Basics
 I'll start with two simple examples using transpose and binomial coefficient examples: